Randkill/Randkill.github.io/about.md

 Hi, My name is Mohammad(Erfan) Vakilzadeh, known as **Randkill**.
 As you see this page, I'm about to finish my Bachelor of Science in Computer Science as soon as possible.
+Also I'm a Data Science and Web Development enthusiaist who is highly motivated and tries to learn new stuff.

-Here is more information bout me.
+Here is my curriculum vitae:

 ---
 # **Education**